queirozstudios/save-links/README.md

 ## 🔗 Save Link
 Save link with a command is a simple CLI tool to quickly save urls in user-friendly JSON format.
 [EN]

-Salvar link com um comando é uma ferramenta CLI simples para salvar URLs rapidamente em formato JSON de fácil utilização.
+Salvar link é uma ferramenta CLI simples para salvar URLs rapidamente em formato JSON de fácil utilização.
 [PT/EN]

 ## Why?
 I frequently experiment with new browsers, and as a result, my list of bookmarks tends to pile up and get lost.
 To address this issue, I developed a system that simplifies the process of saving and accessing links.
 With Save Links, you can efficiently store and manage your favorite links, easily accessing them from anywhere through the command line.
 This way, you’ll never lose track of your important links when switching browsers.[EN]